-In one study in hypertensive patients, intravenously administered metoclopramide was shown to release catecholamines; hence, caution should be exercised when metoclopramide is used in especially those with cirrhosis or congestive heart failure, may be at risk of developing fluid retention and volume overload.
+Because metoclopramide produces a transient increase in plasma aldosterone, certain patients. especially those with cirrhosis or congestive heart failure, may be at risk of developing fluid retention and volume overload.
 If these side effects occur at any time during metoclopramide therapy, the drug should be discontinued.

-Intravenous administration of Metoclopramide Injection diluted in a parenteral solution should be
+Intravenous administration of Metoclopramide Injection diluted in a parenteral solution should be made slowly over a period of not less than 15 minutes.